johnnyfivepi/tailscale-on-raspberry-pi/docs/index.md

 🔒 A beginner-friendly walkthrough for setting up a Raspberry Pi as a secure, self-hosted VPN exit node using [Tailscale](https://tailscale.com) — with clear command-line steps and privacy-focused configuration.

 💡 You’re viewing the full online version of this guide, hosted via GitHub Pages.
-Follow along step-by-step or jump to a specific section using the navigation menu.
+Follow along step-by-step or jump to a specific section using the table of contents.

 ---